-Initially intended to be a breaker to supply parts to ‘BAH’, the shell on XPO was incredibly good condition.
+Initially intended to be a breaker to supply parts to ‘BAH’, the shell on XPO was in excellent condition.
 Too good to be broken.
 The plan to break the car started to change when the rotten ‘G-SEG’ arrived as a stablemate.

 Unfortunately, as is all too often, life gets in the way.
-Fast forward seven years and the restoration hasn’t been started.
-Worse still there is a challenger to the head of the restoration queue.
+Fast forward seven years, and the restoration hasn’t been started, further adding to the history of XPO.
+Worse still, there is a challenger to the head of the restoration queue.
 A black phase one Citroën BX 16Valve.
 And this created an opportunity I couldn’t refuse.

-I’d first seen ‘XPO’ back in 2013, shortly after it joined Kitch’s stable down at Southways.
+I’d first seen ‘XPO’ back in 2013, shortly after joining Kitch’s stable down at Southway’s.
 The BXClub.co.uk had been invited down to use the rolling road, and there she was, tucked in between a few other cars.
 At first view, it looked pretty much immaculate.
 Then some of the minor cosmetics started to show.
-Eventually, you find yourself stood at the driver A-pillar wondering how on earth the rot is so bad.
+Eventually, you find yourself stood at the driver A-pillar, wondering how on earth the rot is so bad.